Deal and Walmer

 The bandstand is still in use and there are free concerts from May to September on Sunday afternoons.

 There are several markets to enjoy in Deal.
 There is a weekly Saturday market and small market outside the Town Hall on Wednesday and Fridays.
 Monthly there is a Farmers’ Market with local producers and seasonal food.

-For golfers, try your skills on a links course and Deal has plenty to offer; Walmer and Kingsdown Golf Links, Royal St George’s in Sandwich, and Royal Cinque Ports in Deal are all within an easy reach.
+Keen golfers might like to try their skills on a links course and Deal has plenty on offer; Walmer and Kingsdown Golf Links, Royal St George’s in Sandwich, and Royal Cinque Ports in Deal are all within an easy reach of the town centre.

 For sailing enthusiasts, the nearby Downs Sailing Club holds events suitable for novices and experienced sailors, throughout the season.

-For swimmers who don’t like the seawater, a visit with the family to Tides Leisure Centre, a minute’s drive away, is a must, including numerous flumes, slides and Jacuzzi’s.
+For swimmers who do not like the salty seawater, a visit with the family to Tides Leisure Centre, a minute’s drive away, is a must, including numerous flumes, slides and Jacuzzis.